casper-network/docs-new/source/docs/casper/resources/tutorials/beginner/cep78/index.md

   "0x00..."
 }
 ```
-In this example the webserver at _token_uri_ should return json data
-containing all relevant information regarding the NFT, such as a url to
-the image/jpg file, name and description.
+In this example the webserver at `token_uri` should return json data containing all relevant information regarding the NFT, such as a url to the image/jpg file, name and description.

 ### Custom {#custom-metadata-example}
-Alternatively, one could define a custom metadata schema to, for example,
-store binary data instead of a weblink as the NFT's metadata.
+Alternatively, one could define a custom metadata schema to, for example, store binary data instead of a weblink as the NFT's metadata.

-See below an example of a custom metadata schema, that we will be using in
+See below an **example of a custom metadata schema**, that we will be using in this tutorial:
-this tutorial:

 ```json
 {